Skip to main content

 Q: What happens when malicious code is detected?

-If the malicious code appears after the initial markup, ADL will prevent the malicious code from executing and the ad will render as expected.
+If the malicious code appears after the initial markup, Ad Lightning will prevent the malicious code from executing and the ad will render as expected.
 Impression trackers will fire and be counted as expected.

-If the malware exists within the creative markup, ADL will block the ad from rendering.
+If the malware exists within the creative markup, Ad Lightning will block the ad from rendering.
 Our belief is that creatives that contain anything malicious should not be allowed to render, as there are often multiple malicious objects in a creative.
-Once the ad is blocked, ADL attempts to call the refreshSlot() function.
-The GPT's refreshSlot mechanism triggers a net-new impression and allows you to monetize a given slot.
-The ad selected is based on the publishers' adserver configuration.
-In many cases, because the creative is blocked prior to rendering, impression trackers aren’t fired and the impression is not counted by the DSP, SSP, or adserver.
-There may one-off instances where a tracker is fired, however, it’s important to remember that block rates are typically less than .5% and these instances do not lead to any material discrepancies.
+Once the ad is blocked, Ad Lightning calls the Google Publisher Tag (GPT) refreshSlot() function.
+GPT's refreshSlot mechanism triggers a net-new impression and allows you to remonetize the slot.
+The ad selected is based on your adserver's configuration.
+In many cases, because the creative is blocked prior to rendering, impression trackers aren’t fired and the impression is not counted by the DSP, SSP, or ad server.
+There may one-off instances where a tracker is fired, however, it’s important to remember that block rates are typically less than 0.5% and these instances do not lead to any material discrepancies.

 This feature is enabled by default for our on-page script and publisher creative wrapper clients.
 If you'd like to disable this feature, please inform your Account Manager.